 Strange fit and the ear-cups could have been larger in diameter.

 It May sound artificial in the mid-range.
 Very uncolored, but: There is a forwardness at about 1.5khz, a ringing at 4 or 5k, and a spike at 6khz.
 Metal or electric guitar in that region may become problematic.
 Some detail is slightly blurred.

 Not the most laid back or easy to listen to with every genre, and don’t expect a boomy bass or anything.
 As mentioned in the summary, these are highly accurate but don’t have that impact.
 They are a reference headphone period, and the best closed back one at that.
 There may be a problem with distinction in instruments however in the mid-range.

 If you strictly listen to good sources, these can sound great with a lot of genres.
 Just know that above all, they benefit producers needing a good mix-down.

 If you’re looking for the best closed back reference can, these will most certainly do the job.
-They have a great analytical sound, and come across very flat and neutral.
+They have a great analytical sound and come across as very flat and neutral.
 Just don’t expect to be particularly amazed by the low end.
 They do their job quite wonderfully though.

 Do you think that the K550’s are the best closed back reference headphone?
 Let me know as well!

 Stu is determined to help you make sound decisions, and strives to deliver the best and most in depth content on the internet!
 In his spare time, he likes to fish, paint, play guitar, pray, rap, make beats, take photos, record videos, graphic design, and more.
 His sense of humour, coupled with a knack for excellence and strict attention to detail are what allow him to stand out in an crowded industry.